danbev/learning-ai/notes/llama.md

 token 5 |   |   |   |    |  |  |           |   |   |   |
         +-----------+    +-----+           +-----------+
 ```
-So we want to normalize the values by scaling them by the root mean squared
+So we want to normalize the values by scaling them by the root mean squared,
-which compared to standard normalization where we would scale the values by the
+which compared to standard normalization, where we would scale the values by the
 mean and standard deviation (providing a mean of 0 and and std of 1).
 TODO: link to notes about standard normalization.